ovsoil/hexo-mode-1/README.md

 * fixed an apparent bug:  keymap was looking for `hexo-command-help` while function was names `hexo-command-quick-help`.
 I changed the keymap.

+* created README.md from original README.org (personal preference).

 ## Rest of This README

-The following us unchanged from the original.
+The following text is unchanged from the original.

 ## Original